Street Art in Leeds

 The A City Less Grey initiative, launched by Leeds BID, has been behind a lot of the ‘planned’ street art in Leeds.
 Devoted to bringing beauty to the streets, A City Less Grey brought human vibrancy – and won a national award, too.

-A new 3D street art installation known as Washing Machine, by Ralph Replete, has recently been unveiled on Brewery Street.
+A 3D street art installation known as Washing Machine, by Ralph Replete, was unveiled on Brewery Street.
 It is thought to be one of the largest of its kind that the UK has ever produced – so Leeds is at the forefront of exciting street art developments nationally.

 But all sorts of other street art decorates the streets of Leeds, if you just know where to look.

 Street art used to be a sign of neglect.
 A wild, feral form of art that was there to provoke, to empower and to question.
 Whether a tag, laying claims of gang ownership, or a hastily sprayed image on an underpass, graffiti was shady, an underground art.
 The talent behind good street art has always been unquestionable – and nowadays many local councils choose to use graffiti to enliven streets and imbue them with humanity and creativity, rather than to power-wash them off as soon as possible.
 Leeds is certainly going this second direction.

 Northern Monk, one of the city’s favourite breweries, also brought NOMAD Clan onboard.
 Where the owl stands as the traditional symbol of Leeds, this time NOMAD looked to Leeds’ past.
 Alongside Polish graffiti artist Tankpetrol, they left lasting tributes to the city’s industrial history, at an old warehouse owned by CEG on Globe Road.
 NOMAD Clan’s artwork “True North” was a tribute to Hayley’s grandfather, who had worked as a spinner for many years, and Tankpetrol’s imagery was of John Marshall, one of Leeds’ most prevalent industrialists.